W. B. Thompson Mansion: History

 After success in the mining industry in his native Montana, William Boyce Thompson came to New York in 1895.
 He continued to be involved in mining as an investor on Wall Street, and made more money.
 A decade later, he began acquiring the 22 acre on which he built his mansion.
-Originally called Alder Manor after Alder Gulch, his hometown, it was intended to be a weekend residence.
+Originally called Alder Manor after Alder Gulch, his hometown, since the cliffs of the Palisades across the river reminded him of the scenery there, it was intended to be a weekend residence.

 He commissioned Carrère and Hastings to design the house.
 As a lover of plants and gardens, Thompson had supervised the planning and planting of the landscapes around the house, and retained considerable influence over it.
 While the house has many similarities with the Frick Mansion in New York City, which the firm was designing and building at the same time, the Thompson Mansion has some touches that reflect his personal preferences, such as the colored marble in some columns, imported fireplaces, and classical detailing in the gardens.